"Professor Gill has entirely nailed his technique with teaching. This was one of my favorite courses."

-Dr. Gill is an Associate Member of the AIA as well as a director of the Society of Architectural Historians, where he previously served as the SAH Graduate Student Representative.
+Dr. Gill is an Associate Member of the AIA; a current member and past director of the Society of Architectural Historians, where he previously served as the SAH Graduate Student Representative; and a member of the Texas chapter of the Institute of Classical Architecture and Art.
 Dr. Gill is also a member of the European Architectural History Network and the Society of Architectural Historians of Great Britain.

 - PhD, Architectural History, The University of Texas at Austin

 Co-author, Gideon Shryock: His Life and Architecture, 1802-1880 (Fall 2021)

 Co-author, Country Houses of Louisville, 1899-1939 (Butler Books, 2011)